GrahamCHill/go-sdl2-mac-portable/README.md

 ## License
-Please be aware while this project is licensed under the MIT license, the projects for SDL2 and go-sdl2 have other licenses, while I waive the right to keep the copy of this project's MIT license with the shareable project, you still have to include and abide by the other projects requirements when sharing.
+Please be aware while this project is licensed under the MIT license, the projects for SDL2 and go-sdl2 have other licenses, while I waive the right to keep the copy of this project's MIT license with the shareable executable project, you still have to include and abide by the other projects requirements when sharing.
+As such:
+- [SDL2 binding for Go](https://github.com/veandco/go-sdl2?tab=BSD-3-Clause-1-ov-file) retains its BSD-3-Clause license,
+- [SDL2](https://github.com/libsdl-org/SDL?tab=Zlib-1-ov-file) retains the Z-lib license
+- While the Go files provided in this template repository and this readme are licensed under the MIT

 ## Steps to build on macOS
 ### Building SDL2 for universal builds